vectordotdev/vector/rfcs/2021-02-23-6531-performance-testing.md

 #### Backfill Performance Tests

-The value of our performance tests comes in their comparisson with previous results.
+The value of our performance tests comes in their comparison with previous results.
 We must have the ability to "backfill" results for new benchmarks or for when we substantially change our benchmark approach.

-Completion criteria: We will backfill our performance tests far back enough to give a reasonable trendline.
+Completion criteria: We will backfill our performance tests far back enough to give a reasonable trend-line.
 In cases where compatibility has been broken between vector releases we'll support alternate configuration where reasonable.

 #### Expand Side-Channel Data